Goobaroo/docker-nomifactoryceu/README.md

 These environment variables can be set at run time to override their defaults.

 * JVM_OPTS "-Xms2048m -Xmx4096m"
-* MOTD "1.7-alpha-1 Server Powered by Docker"
+* MOTD "Nomifactory CEu Server Powered by Docker"
 * LEVEL world

 ### Adding Minecraft Operators